open-telemetry/opentelemetry-dotnet/docs/logs/getting-started/README.md

 for more information on the different logs levels.
 Opentelemetry captures this and sends it to `ConsoleExporter`. `ConsoleExporter` simply displays it on the console.

+## Learn more

+* If you want to build a custom exporter/processor/sampler, refer to [extending the SDK](../extending-the-sdk/README.md).